denser-org/denser-retriever/README.md

 The Denser Retriever project is set to establish a unified and extensive Retriever hub.
 This hub will not only incorporate the vector database, which is optimized for recall, but also integrate traditional keyword-based search methods, optimized for precision, along with alternatives like ML rerankers.
 Our goal is to deliver an Enterprise-grade AI retriever solution that seamlessly integrates to enhance your AI applications.

-## 📃 Documentation

-The official documentation is hosted on [retriever.denser.ai](https://retriever.denser.ai).

 ## 🚀 Features

 The initial release of Denser Retriever provides the following features.